erascon7/Reasons-To-Hire-Me/README.md

 Empathy also plays a critical role in conflict resolution and effective communication.
 By recognizing and addressing the concerns of others, I can navigate challenging situations with tact and diplomacy.
 This ensures that all voices are considered in decision-making processes, leading to more inclusive and well-rounded outcomes.

 In the past, usually after a product launch.
 An announcement email goes out to the company informing them of the launch.
 Along with the email I like to include mentions of all the unsung heroes in the product development process such as devs, design, marketing, and product.

+## 14. Reasons to hire me - Hard Worker

+This goes without saying, but I do consider myself to be a hard worker.

+I suppose when you're the son of a Chef, you do get the mindset of a hard work ethic instilled into your mind at a young age.
+Even more so when I was in high school I worked in a kitchen.
+I had to learn really fast to be a hard worker.
+Especially during lunch hours, nobody wants to be known as the lazy person who's holding everyone back and causing orders to be delayed.
+A sentiment that I feel to this day - I don't want to be the individual who is responsible for being unable to ship a product.

+One of the best pieces of advice I got when I was about to start my professional career right out of college was from a mentor of mine who told me, "to do the work".

+I was a little bit confused by that because to me it was a no-brainer that of course, you have to do the work.
+He reaffirmed that even though it's simple advice, most people will always try to do the least amount.

+Which is by firsthand experience very true.
+And it's not that people want to do the least amount for the most efficient results either.
+It's that they want to do the least amount with the least amount of outcome that is produced from their work.

+So for me, it's incredibly easy do to the work.
+I know what it's like to work a fairly physical job in a hot, sweaty, and high-stress environment.
+In the corporate world, I get to do a job that I love (product management of course), from the comfort of my chair and thanks to the digital age that we live in from the comfort of my own home.
+When there are days that I feel like complaining or being negative - I simply think back on my first job in the kitchen.
+When those memories come flushing back it reminds me how if privileged I am to be where I'm at in life and that the work I do now is easy.
+All I have to do is start and get it done.

+Don't get me wrong, while I consider myself to be a hard worker, I don't want to push myself to the point of burnout/exhaustion.

+Yet when shit hits the fan and you need all hands on deck, you can best believe I'm one of the people who are all in.